jackiehff/spark-reference-doc-cn/programming-guide/sql-guide.rst

       .bucketBy(42, "name")
       .saveAsTable("people_partitioned_bucketed"))

-完整的示例代码可以在 Spark 代码仓库中 "examples/src/main/python/sql/datasource.py" 文件中找到。 partitionBy creates a directory structure as described in the Partition Discovery section.
+完整的示例代码参见 Spark 源码仓库中的 "examples/src/main/python/sql/datasource.py" 文件。 partitionBy creates a directory structure as described in the Partition Discovery section.
 Thus, it has limited applicability to columns with high cardinality.
 In contrast bucketBy distributes data across a fixed number of buckets and can be used when a number of unique values is unbounded.

 * **Sql**